HSR-ChallP1-Whitespace/hsr-challp1-whitespace.github.io/_posts/2015-10-11-first-right-left.md

 }
 {% endhighlight %}

-This "enhanced" curved recognizer uses moving averages.
+This "enhanced" curve recognizer uses moving averages.
 So we avoid peak values and use the nice red function in our graphs.
 The mechanism is again very simple: we read the values, and when they reach certain thresholds, we create a new instance of the TrackPart class in which we save the direction, start and end times.
 When the values reach another threshold, we create again the corresponding instance.

 {% highlight java %}